Fliplet/fliplet-cli/docs/API/helpers/fields.md

 ---

-## Dynamically loading fields
+## Dynamically loading attributes

 The `data` object can optionally be a function returning a promise.
-This can be used to programmatcally load dynamic data when the helper is loaded:
+This can be used to programmatically populate attributes when the helper is loaded:

 ```js
 Fliplet.Helper({